 Office of the Legal Adviser, Department of State

-Thank you, Madam Chair.
-The United States welcomes the opportunity to address the provisions of the Draft Articles relating to safeguards.
+Thank you, Madame Chair.
+The United States welcomes the opportunity to address the provisions of the Draft Articles relating to international measures.

 Thank you, Madam Chair.